plone/training/docs/mastering-plone/registry.md

     component="ploneconf.site.vocabularies.talk.RoomsVocabularyFactory" />
 ```

-From now on you can use these vocabulary by referring to their name, for example `ploneconf.rooms`.
+From now on you can use these vocabulary by referring to their name, for example, `ploneconf.rooms`.

 ```{note}
 - Plone comes with many useful named vocabularies that you can use in your own projects, for example `plone.app.vocabularies.Users` or `plone.app.vocabularies.PortalTypes`.